F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 - comparison operators: `EQUAL`, `LESS`, `GREATER`, `LESS_EQUAL`, `GREATER_EQUAL`, `STREQUAL`, `STRLESS`, `STRGREATER`, `STRLESS_EQUAL`, `STRGREATER_EQUAL`
 - file operators: `EXISTS`, `IS_DIRECTORY`, `IS_REGULAR_FILE`, `IS_SYMLINK`, `IS_ABSOLUTE`, `IS_RELATIVE`, `IS_NEWER_THAN`, `IS_OLDER_THAN`
 - string operators: `MATCHES`, `LESS`, `GREATER`, `LESS_EQUAL`, `GREATER_EQUAL`, `STREQUAL`, `STRLESS`, `STRGREATER`, `STRLESS_EQUAL`, `STRGREATER_EQUAL`
+    - The `MATCHES` operator requires a regex, not a simplified filesystem filter pattern.
+See the [regex documentation](https://cmake.org/cmake/help/latest/command/string.html#regex-specification) for more.
 - version operators: `VERSION_EQUAL`, `VERSION_LESS`, `VERSION_GREATER`, `VERSION_LESS_EQUAL`, `VERSION_GREATER_EQUAL`
     - these are ment to be used with version string variables created by the `find_package` command: